HeatherHillers/qfield_vegetation_monitoring/README.md

 4. demo4_header_form: This adds a form to the tabWidget's header page.
 It is used to save a non spatial header table row for the plot selected in the menu.
 Some more custom components are added, as well as a configurable data model for dynamically loading our field inputs, and a centralized style.

+5. demo5_species_entry:  This adds a nice species entry widget to each strata page, with autosave.
+It's pretty neat, I think.
+The component communication gets a bit complicated.

 ## Running the demonstration